Employing staff - in more detail

 We discuss notice periods (and payments in lieu of notice), accrued holiday pay and redundancy (and statutory redundancy pay) in our Employee leaving section.

-If you become insolvent, then some guidance that is relevant to your employees, can be found on GOV.UK.
+If you become insolvent, then some guidance that may be relevant to your employees, can be found on GOV.UK.

 Occasionally, you will need to ask your employee to leave.
 That is, you will need to sack or dismiss them.
 In law there are different conditions that need to be met before you can safely sack or dismiss an employee.
 For example, when dismissing staff, you must do it fairly.